-Jason Faberman is a senior economist and economic advisor in the economic research department of the Federal Reserve Bank of Chicago.
-His research focuses on the labor market, with a particular focus on how the interaction between employers and workers.
+Jason Faberman is a senior economist and economic advisor in the research, policy, and public engagement department of the Federal Reserve Bank of Chicago.
+His research focuses broadly on the labor market, with a particular focus on the interaction between employers and workers.
 He has studied these interactions at the micro level, across the broader macroeconomy, and across urban areas.

-Faberman’s research has been published various journals, including the Quarterly Journal of Economics, the American Economic Review, the Journal of Monetary Economics, American Economics Journal: Macroeconomics, the Journal of Economic Perspectives and the Journal of Regional Science.
+Faberman’s research has been published in various journals, including Econometrica, the Quarterly Journal of Economics, the American Economic Review, and the Journal of Economic Perspectives, among others.

 Faberman received a B.S. in environmental science and a B.A. in economics from Lehigh University, and an M.S. and Ph.D. in economics from the University of Maryland, College Park.